 Faroese is a bit of a daunting language to learn.
 Happily, the Faroe Islanders speak English well.

-Seyðabrævið from c.
+Seyðabrævið (English: The Sheep Letter) from c.
 1310 is considered the oldest known Faroese text written by a Faroese.
 Although in the main the language is Norse, it shows special Faroese features, which in later documents become even more distinctive, so that it may be said that by c.
 1400 Faroese shows signs of developing into an independent language.

 The main source from this period are the six Húsavík letters from 1407 concerning the property left by the lady Guðrun Sjúrðardóttir of Húsavík in Sandoy.
 These letters are both linguistically important and also give a fascinating picture of how people lived on a large farm in the Faroe Islands in the Middle Ages.

 After the Reformation in c.
 1540 the language was exposed to a thoroughgoing Danish influence.
 But the Faroese language survived the comprehensive influence from Danish.

 Thanks for the archipelago’s remoteness far away from other larger countries, the language survived.
 Even in the Faroe Islands, the connections between villages and islands was very poor, which further kept the oral language alive.

 With the Romantic Movement of the first half of the nineteenth century, language came to be viewed as a national heritage that reflected a people’s individuality.
 There were hundreds of ballads and legends in Faroese.
 They had never been written down.
 This cultural gem was the backbone of the rich spoken tradition in the Faroe Islands.

 The Romantic Movement made the first Faroe Islanders fall in love with the Faroese language.
 Now the work of writing down ballads and folktales began all over the islands.
 It is widely regarded as a miracle that all the ballads in the Faroe Islands had been so well preserved even though they were not written down.